hedi0/MyCertifications/README.md

 ## 🚀 Installation Guide

 This repository primarily serves as a collection of documents.
-To access the certification files, you can clone the repository to your local machine.
+To access the certification files, you can clone the repository to your local mac

-#